petersancho/SoftlyPlease-BE/guides/deployment/DEPLOYMENT_README.md

 ## Heroku Deployment

-Your Heroku app `softlyplease-compute-server` should have these environment variables:
+Your Heroku app `softlyplease-appserver` should have these environment variables:

 ```bash
 RHINO_COMPUTE_URL=http://localhost:6500/  # Update this with your actual server IP